Sales reports of my production of stock footage after almost two years

 Thanks to what I learned, I decided to dedicate myself to a new project which is starting right now.

-I launched a website called www.fotografarebene.com.
+I launched a website in Italian called www.fotografarebene.com.
 It is dedicated to those who are taking their first steps into photography.

 There are still few pages, but in the coming months I will dedicate myself to writing and launching a podcast.